England and Italy Tours & Trips

 Your journey spans from Rome's ancient Colosseum to London's St. Pancras, taking in Florence's Piazza della Signoria and Venice's St. Mark's Square.
 Rest at the Precise House Mantegna in Rome and Park Plaza County Hall in London.
 The trip features a special dinner at Count Fulcis' 15th-century Tuscan villa.

-Duration 12 days Destinations Italy, Switzerland, France, England Age Range 5 to 99 year olds Operator Trafalgar From
+Duration 12 days Destinations Italy, Switzerland, France, England Age Range All Ages Welcome Operator Trafalgar From

 This 10-day Italian adventure features Bergamo's medieval funicular ride, Venice's private Grand Canal cruise, Florence's cathedral tour, and Rome's Vatican Museums.
 Carefully selected hotels provide comfort throughout, with daily breakfast and 3 special dinners included.

-Duration 10 days Destinations England, France, Switzerland, Italy Age Range 5 to 80 year olds Operator Globus From
+Duration 10 days Destinations England, France, Switzerland, Italy Age Range All Ages Welcome Operator Globus From $5,899

-Duration 9 days Destinations Italy, Vatican City (Holy See), Switzerland, France, England Age Range up to 99 year olds Operator Insight Vacations From
+Duration 8 days Destinations Italy, France, England Age Range Ages 18-35 Operator Contiki From

 What our customers ask about England and Italy Tours & Trips